 Doctors are busy and they have very little time to spend with each patient they treat.
 At most, you have 15-20 minutes to explain your problems to your doctor.
 Make sure you prepare yourself to make the most of your doctor visits.
 For example, if you are having back pain that radiates down one leg, tell this to the doctor.
-However, you must also tell the doctor how this effect you doing your normal daily activities.
+However, you must also tell the doctor how this impacts your ability to do your normal daily activities.

-For example, you might want to tell the doctor that you have trouble sleeping due to pain, cannot sit down, lift more than 10 pounds, drive a car, or stand long enough to take a shower.
+For example, you might want to tell the doctor that you have trouble sleeping due to pain.
+Likewise, you might want to explain how you cannot sit down, lift more than 10 pounds, drive a car, or stand long enough to take a shower.
+You might tell the doctor you cannot walk up or down the stairs without pain.
 If you do not have these examples written down to tell the doctor, you may forget them.
 These are important examples of how your pain prevents you from doing normal activities.
 Tell your doctor about your limitations so she understands that your impairments are severe and prevent you from working.

-IF YOU NEED OTHER ADVICE ABOUT BUILDING YOUR MEDICAL RECORD EVIDENCE CONTACT CANNON DISABILITY LAW
+IF YOU NEED ADVICE ABOUT BUILDING YOUR MEDICAL RECORD CONTACT CANNON DISABILITY LAW

 We have resources on this website that can help you find a low cost physician or a free doctor in Nevada and in Utah.
 We also have information about how to obtain your medical records for free.
 If you have medical insurance, we encourage you to use it.
 Visit your doctor.
 Tell your doctor what is wrong.
 Then, get treatment and follow it.
 None of our resources will do you any good if you don’t also go to the doctor on a routine basis.